Sundry4/Darin_project/Tic-tac-toe/README.md

 ---

 In this project I use similar algorithm of learning to AlphaGo Zero.

 It is divided by 2 parts.

-Firstly, I train a model on dataset of moves made by experts using supervised learning Then I use reinforcement learning to achieve better results
+Firstly, I train a model on dataset of moves made by experts using supervised learning

+Then I use MCTS as reinforcement learning to achieve better results